 Without limiting any other basis for processing which may be available in accordance with the Data Protection Legislation, each party undertakes that, in any case where information to be disclosed by it under this Agreement may lawfully be disclosed only with the prior consent of the person to whom the information relates, it will use its reasonable endeavours to obtain such prior valid consents so as to enable it, or the Distribution Business as the case may be, to lawfully disclose the information.

-MEC
+MRASCO

-The parties acknowledge that, for MEC and each of its sub-committees properly to carry out its duties and responsibilities under this Agreement, MEC may decide or be obliged to keep confidential to it (and may instruct its sub-committees to keep confidential) matters, reports, data and other information (which, for the avoidance of doubt, shall include any such reports, data or other information relating to the Entry Assessment undertaken by any party pursuant to Clause 11), or provided in relation to an application made pursuant to Clause 11.3) produced by or for, or made available to or held by, MEC or the relevant sub-committee and, in any such case, MEC members shall neither disclose the same to the category of parties which they represent nor be required by such parties so to disclose.
-Each of the parties agrees to respect the position of MEC, its sub-committees and the MEC Members accordingly.
+The parties acknowledge that, for MRASCO properly to carry out its duties and responsibilities under this Agreement, MRASCO may decide or be obliged to keep confidential to it matters, reports, data and other information, produced by or for, or made available to or held by, MRASCO and, in any such case, the directors shall neither disclose the same to the category of parties which they represent nor be required by such parties so to disclose.
+Each of the parties agrees to respect the position of MRASCO and the directors accordingly.

-Each of the parties agrees, subject to any relevant confidentiality provision binding on it, to provide MEC and the Secretariat with all data and other information reasonably requested by MEC and necessary for MEC and/or the Secretariat properly to carry out its duties and responsibilities under this Agreement.
+Each of the parties agrees, subject to any relevant confidentiality provision binding on it, to provide MRASCO and the Secretariat with all data and other information reasonably requested by MRASCO and necessary for MRASCO and/or the Secretariat properly to carry out its duties and responsibilities under this Agreement.

-PART XI: FORCE MAJEURE
+PART XI: NOT USED

-FORCE majeure

-If any party (the "Affected Party") shall be unable to carry out any of its obligations under this Agreement due to a circumstance of Force Majeure this Agreement shall remain in effect but:

-39.1 the Affected Party’s obligations;

-39.2 the obligations of each of the other parties owed to the Affected Party under this Agreement; and

-39.3 any other obligations of such other parties under this Agreement owed between themselves which the relevant party is unable to carry out directly as a result of the suspension of the Affected Party's obligations;

-shall be suspended without liability for the period during which the circumstance of Force Majeure prevails provided that:

-(i) the Affected Party gives the other parties prompt notice describing the circumstance of Force Majeure including the nature of the occurrence and its expected duration and where reasonably practicable continues to furnish regular reports with respect thereto during the period of Force Majeure; and

-(ii) the suspension of performance is of no greater scope and of no longer duration than is required by the circumstance of Force Majeure; and

-(iii) no obligations of any party that arose before the circumstance of Force Majeure causing the suspension of performance are excused as a result of the Force Majeure; and

-(iv) the Affected Party uses all reasonable efforts to mitigate the impact of the circumstance of Force Majeure and to remedy its inability to perform as quickly as possible; and

-(v) immediately after the end of the circumstance of Force Majeure the Affected Party notifies the other parties in writing of the same and resumes performance of its obligations under this Agreement.
+NOT USED

 PART XII: DISPUTES

 DISPUTES